devalexwhite/meetthedev/_posts/2022-01-22-houdini-contrast.md

 ---
 layout: post
-title: "Generating accessible backgrounds using CSS Houdini"
+title: "Accessible backgrounds with CSS Houdini"
 description: "What if we could generate WCAG AA accessible backgrounds with a single line of CSS?
 With CSS Houdini, we can!"
 date: 2022-01-22 09:57:55 -0500
 category: article